dotnet/docs-aspire/docs/deployment/azure/includes/aca-deployment-azd.md

 ## Install the Azure Developer CLI

 The process for installing AZD varies based on your operating system, but it is widely available via `winget`, `brew`, `apt`, or directly via `curl`.
-Learn how to install AZD [here](/azure/developer/azure-developer-cli/install-azd).
+To install AZD, see [Install Azure Developer CLI](/azure/developer/azure-developer-cli/install-azd).

 ## Create a new AZD environment